ctesta01/fibonacci/README.md

 staging area or index with `git add fibonacci.R`.
 After doing so, you can write a commit message to go with your work.
 E.g. `git commit -m "Adding a new recursive method"`.
 Now you can push you work with `git push`.

-### Making A Branch and a Pull Request

-To create a branch where you can test out some revisions, you will want to run `git checkout -b branchName` or in our case `git checkout -b fix-DependenciesGoAtTheTop`.

-Once you've made your changes, committed them, and push them to GitHub using `git push origin fix-DependenciesGoAtTheTop`, you can go online to GitHub to create a Pull Request to the
-`main` branch inviting the developer to accept your changes.
-As long as your branch has all of the recent commits from the `main` branch, GitHub will tell you that the changes can be automatically merged.
-In general, it's good courtesy to make sure your pull requests can be automatically merged if at all possible when asking others to incorporate your code.